Maintaining Flexibility and Redefining the Passenger Experience

 Biometric facial recognition for international arriving and departing passengers will reduce U.S. Customs and Border Protection processing times from 2 minutes to about 45 seconds, provided no questions or secondary interviews are needed.

-No matter where passengers go in South Terminal C, they will only have to proceed through one Transportation Security Administration checkpoint.
+No matter where passengers go in Terminal C, they will only have to proceed through one Transportation Security Administration checkpoint.
 Our automated screening lanes will handle up to 40 minutes of queued passengers without the lines spilling into other terminal areas.
 When changes in security processes occur, access panels, built into the flooring, will let us quickly and easily reconfigure the checkpoint.

 Rich use of multimedia